ali-h/airdrop-file-gen/README.md

 # Airdrop-File-Gen
 A script to generate Airdrop file according to the Stake/Delegations of users from another Token or Tribe.
+(Hive-Engine)

 It can be used with multiple options and limits. it generate a file for airdrop, that file can be executed with airdrop-tool Script.